SuzieP/Pirical/README.md

 # Pirical ___ Make Smarter People Decisions

-### Let's dive into the analytics of your recruitment process
 ###### [What is the gender breakdown of candidates throughout the recruitment process?](#Gender-Breakdown-of-all-Candidates-by-Final-Recruitment-Stage-Achieved)
 ###### [Is there gender bias in the recruitment process?
 Who does it favor?
 Where does it start?](#gender-bias)
 ###### [What is the predictive power of the pre-screening verbal reasoning test on future recruitment success?](#pre-screening-verbal-reasoning-test-scores)